iRustom/RV32IC-Simulator/README.md

 ## How we tested

-To test each instruction the following website and code were used:
+To test each instruction the following website and code were used (this exists in main as a comment):

 - https://luplab.gitlab.io/rvcodecjs/ : website to assemble individual instructions